 Next, configure the environment variables on your machine to make sure that the ODBC driver manager can work with the driver.
-For more information, see "Configuring the ODBC Driver Manager on Non-Windows Machines" on page 33.
+For more information, see "Configuring the ODBC Driver Manager on Non-Windows Machines" on page 35.

-Verifying the Driver Version Number on Mac OS X
+Verifying the Driver Version Number on macOS

-If you need to verify the version of the Cloudera ODBC Driver for Apache Hive that is installed on your Mac OS X machine, you can query the version number through the Terminal.
+If you need to verify the version of the Cloudera ODBC Driver for Apache Hive that is installed on your macOS machine, you can query the version number through the Terminal.

-To verify the driver version number on Mac OS X:
+To verify the driver version number on macOS: